zhengqigao/Dr-Stanley-house/README.md

 ## 1. Insturctions

 Several Haskell libraries are required, inlcuding: SDL2, SDL2-tff, SDL2-mixer.
-For more details, you can refer to the following Refernce Section or the report under the 'Note' directory.
+For more details, you can refer to the following References Section or the report under the 'Note' directory.

 ## 2. Refernces